-Due to the COVID-19 pandemic, in-person summer 2020 events and trainings have been canceled.
-While we will not be conducting in-person training, we are happy to provide live trainings, discussions, and workshops through Webex.
-If you would like to schedule a virtual training for your class, office, or department, please visit our Take Time for Title IX page or reach out to Stacy Galbo, Assistant Dean for Student Conduct/Deputy Title IX Coordinator for Educational Outreach and Training, at email@example.com.
+If you would like to schedule a virtual training for your class, office, RSO, or department, please visit our Take Time for Title IX page or reach out to Stacy Galbo, Assistant Dean for Student Conduct/Deputy Title IX Coordinator/Investigator, at email@example.com.
 Examples of previous training topics include bystander intervention, Title IX basics, survivor support, consent and healthy relationships, neurobiology of trauma, rape culture, and more.